Cultural transformation: role and tasks of executive management

 In addition to individual feedback, it is the task of executive management to introduce instruments that enable regular measurement of success.
 These include "culture checks," "360° feedback," "employee surveys," "employee appraisals" or "supervisor feedback".

-All these results provide a good overview of where the organization stands in relation to the desired culture.
-Furthermore, the results make it possible to derive measures to continue the initiated change process in a targeted manner.
+All of these results provide a good overview of where the organisation stands in relation to the desired culture.
+The results also make it possible to derive measures to continue the change process in a targeted manner.

 Since a cultural transformation always implies work on the behavior of all people involved, it is important that this development process is accompanied by further training measures.
 Mentoring, coaching and training programs are proven instruments for which a budget must be planned and made available.